HOW DO YOU SUBMIT STORIES TO EDITORS?

 Should you enclose a covering letter?
 Some editors hate covering letters.
 Most seem to be mildly in favor of them.
 The best advice is to keep it short.
 Tell the editor you're enclosing a manuscript entitled Y of length X. If you want to say something about the story or the author, I suggest you confine it to one short paragraph and tell her something that is (1) factual and (2) relevant to this particular story.
 DON'T tell her what rights you're selling, or how much you want to be a writer.
 If the editor rejected a story of yours with a personal note, you might want to thank her for her comments on story X-- giving her a polite reminder that she's indicated you may be a writer worth watching.

-The above is essentially the system I've used for over fifty years.
+The above is essentially the system I've used for approximately seventy years, modified by the advent of the computer.
 Still, you shouldn't take my word for it.
-You can find more advice on this subject on the Asimov's and Analog web sites.
-You can also check the annual Writer's Market volumes and many of the books on writing you will find in your local library and your local bookstores.
+You can find more advice on this subject on the

 Home | Science Fiction | Music Writing | Essays